Cancel your Azure subscription

 After you cancel, your services are disabled.
 That means your virtual machines are de-allocated, temporary IP addresses are freed, and storage is read-only.

 After your subscription is canceled, Microsoft waits 30 - 90 days before permanently deleting your data in case you need to access it or you change your mind.
-We don't charge you for retaining the data.
+We don't charge you for keeping the data.
 To learn more, see Microsoft Trust Center - How we manage your data.

 - Wait three days after the date you canceled the subscription.